Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Homology of the commutative graph complex

 \section{Homology of the commutative graph complex}

 We consider the graph complex introduced by Kontsevich in \cite{Kontsevich93}, which he refers to as the odd, commutative graph complex.
-It is denoted by $\GC_2$ in \cite{WillwacherGRT}.
+It is denoted by $\GC_N$ in \cite{WillwacherGRT}, where $N$ is any fixed even integer.
 We review the definitions and some known results about its homology.